 Today, Ernie Ball Music Man is one of the most well-known music equipment innovators on the market, and while it may not be quite as ubiquitously known as other manufacturers—such as Fender or Gibson—the company’s innovative edge makes it popular with pros around the world.

 In 2009, Music Man started a sub-company called “Sterling by Music Man,” which creates a budget line of instruments that are $300 or under and target beginners.
-One awesome guitar out of this line is the SUB Silo3 electric guitar, which this article will focus on.
+One awesome guitar out of this line is the, which this article will focus on.

 Thanks to the resonant jabon body, maple neck, and awesome pickups, the SUB Silo3 sounds fantastic.
 The lows are powerful, the mids are bold, and the highs are clear but not overbearing.
 What’s more, the Silo3 is extremely versatile and sounds great on both clean and distorted channels.